Chapter 17: Shenandoah II: Leadership and Survival

 the safety of the perimeter when he was hit by one of those mortar

-rounds which fell on B Company's side of the NDP.
+rounds that fell on B Company's side of the NDP.
 My research produced

 one report, which said that Dick, himself, held Earl in his arms to calm